Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Unusually for online aptitude tests like this, there is no time limit.
 Take your time to read each scenario carefully and give a considered answer.
 You should answer these questions with two things firmly in mind:

-The next two elements in the Network Rail online assessment are our old friends: numerical and verbal reasoning tests.
+The next two elements in the Network Rail online assessment are the numerical and verbal reasoning tests.

-This network rail numerical reasoning test is multiple choice and must be passed before you can complete the verbal reasoning test, so it really is vital to nail this one.
+This network rail numerical reasoning test is a multiple choice test and must be passed before you can complete the verbal reasoning test.
+As such, it really is vital to nail this one.

 You can expect to face 20 numerical questions.
 You have 20 minutes to complete the test.

-NOTE: You will take these tests remotely but please be aware that you will be required to re-sit similar tests at the Network Rail assessment centre.
-(This is to prevent candidates having other people sit their initial tests for them!)
+NOTE: You will take these tests remotely but remember that you will be required to re-sit similar tests at the Network Rail assessment Centre.
+(This is to prevent candidates from having other people sit their initial tests for them.)

 The test supplier used by Network Rail is SHL.
-This means you should only practice tests from SHL!
-As you’ll read elsewhere on this site, nothing will boost your chances of success more than practice.
-This improves both your competence AND your confidence.
+This means you should only practice tests from SHL.
+Of course, nothing will boost your chances of success more than practice.
+This improves both your competence and your confidence.

 We always recommend these Network Rail SHL practice tests because they contain excellent explanations for each question.
-This allows you to see your strengths and weaknesses and gives you the opportunity to improve before the real test.
+These allows you to see your strengths and weaknesses and give you the opportunity to improve before the real test.
 This is transformative for your chances of success.

 Check out our free numerical reasoning success guide for much more info and practice tests.